PokemonGoF/PokemonGo-Bot/docs/manual_installation.md

 ```
 if you are on a different Linux OS you maybe have to adapt things like:

-- package mananger (for example yum instead of apt-get)
+-package mananger (for example yum instead of apt-get)
-- package names
+-package names

 ### Windows